 It was one of the most beautiful experiences I’ve ever had!
 I could have stayed here for hours.

 But the walk in the forest awaited us.

 And what a better way to discover it than photos?

 After two hours of walking, we hurried to take the last shuttle back.
-We wanted to go back to the hotel to warm up with a good snack. 😊
+We wanted to go back to the hostel to warm us up with a good snack. 😊

 But time flew, and it was time to get ready for the night walk.
 We put on an extra sweater, put on our raincoats, and we were ready to go.

-We went to Montverde in February, the coldest month of the year.
-Bad luck!
+We went to Montverde in February.
+We didn’t know at this time that it would be the coldest month of the year.
+Such bad luck!

 In Search of Wild Animals

 A shuttle picked us up from the hotel and took us to the departure point of our hike.

 But before setting out on the trail of wildlife, we had to sign a discharge of responsibility stating that we were responsible in case of injury, bite, or poor physical condition.
 And our guide, to reassure us, told us that in case of a poisonous snake bite, we had four hours to get to the hospital before the injury became fatal.
 And that the closest hospital was a seven-hour drive away.
 I still don’t know if it was a joke!